 Pour the batter into the lined pan.
-Bake for about 25 minutes in the oven or until a toothpick (inserted to the center) comes out clean.
+Bake for about 25 minutes in the oven, or until a toothpick (inserted in the center) comes out clean.
 It took 24 minutes in my gas oven.

 Let cool completely.
 Meanwhile, make the icing/glaze.

 Simply add all ingredients to a small bowl and mix with a whisk.
 The icing should be runny but not too thin.
-If it's too thin, add more powdered Erythritol/powdered sugar.
-If it's too thick add a little more lemon juice or plant-based milk.
+If it's too thin, add more powdered Erythritol/powdered sugar (you'll need less milk if you use regular powdered sugar!).
+If it's too thick, add a little more lemon juice or plant-based milk.

-Pour the icing onto the cooled lemon cake and put the cake in the fridge for about 20-30.
+Pour the icing onto the cooled lemon cake and transfer the cake to the fridge for about 20-30.
 The icing will firm up pretty quickly when you use Erythritol (what I did).

 Cut into squares and enjoy!
 Store leftovers in the fridge for up to 5 days.
 Check the recipe notes below.

-**Since the recipe is oil-free, I used canned coconut milk which is higher in fat than any other plant-based milk.
-If you don't like coconut, you can use your favorite plant-based milk and add 2 tbsp of oil in addition.
+Milk: Since the recipe is oil-free, I used canned coconut milk, which is higher in fat than any other plant-based milk.
+If you don't like coconut, you can use your favorite plant-based milk and add at least 2 Tbsp of oil in addition.

 Aquafaba (also known as chickpea brine) is the liquid of a can of chickpeas.

-*****I used Erythritol which I processed in an electric coffee/spice grinder.
-You can use powdered sugar instead, however, I noticed that Erythritol actually makes a better icing than white processed sugar.
+I used Erythritol which I processed in an electric coffee/spice grinder.
+You can use powdered sugar instead.

 Nutrition facts are for one piece when you cut the cake into 6 squares (1/6 of the recipe).